netromdk/vermin/README.rst

 ******

 Concurrently detect the minimum Python versions needed to run code.
-Additionally, since the code is vanilla Python, and it doesn't have any external dependencies, it works with v2.7+ and v3+.
+Additionally, since the code is vanilla Python, and it doesn't have any external dependencies, it can be run with v3+ but still includes detection of v2.x functionality.

-*Note: Vermin 1.6 will end support for running via Python 2.7* which has been `sunset
-<https://www.python.org/doc/sunset-python-2/>`__ since January 1, 2020.
-Python 3.x is going to be
-required but detection of 2.x functionality will remain functional.

 It functions by parsing Python code into an abstract syntax tree (AST), which it traverses and matches against internal dictionaries with **3676** rules, covering v2.0-2.7 and v3.0-3.11, divided